 Public Law 93-579, The Privacy Act of 1974, became effective on September 27, 1975, and requires the Department of the Air Force to protect personal information maintained in records systems.
-Accordingly, the Air Force generally cannot release such information without the express written consent of the subject of the record.
+Accordingly, the DAF generally cannot release such information without the express written consent of the subject of the record.

-Air Force policy protects the right of any member to communicate with government officials without fear of retaliatory action.
-To this end, Air Force regulations provide that a person's record cannot be coded, annotated or otherwise marked to indicate that Congressional, Executive or other high-level interest is, or was ever, generated by the individual.
+Department of the Air Force policy protects the right of any member to communicate with government officials without fear of retaliatory action.
+To this end, regulations provide that a person's record cannot be coded, annotated or otherwise marked to indicate that Congressional, Executive or other high-level interest is, or was ever, generated by the individual.

+1.7.1.
 The Privacy Act allows release of information of a non-sensitive, personal nature.
 Such items of information include: military unit of assignment (except overseas addresses or assignments to sensitive or routinely deployable units); rank; date of rank; base pay; special pay and all allowances (except basic allowance for quarters and variable housing allowance); past duty assignments; future assignments that are officially established (except overseas or assignments to sensitive or routinely deployable units); office or duty telephone numbers; source of commission; promotion sequence number; awards and decorations; attendance at professional military schools; and duty status.
 Nonconsensual disclosure of this information will normally not violate the Privacy Act.

-The Air Force may release personal information to Chairpersons of Congressional Committees or Subcommittees if the information relates to matters within the Committee's jurisdiction and the Committee or Subcommittee formally requests the information.
+The Department of the Air Force may release personal information to Chairpersons of Congressional Committees or Subcommittees if the information relates to matters within the Committee's jurisdiction and the Committee or Subcommittee formally requests the information.

-The Health Insurance Portability and Accountability Act (HIPAA)

-The Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule became effective April 14, 2003.
-While similar to the Privacy Act of 1974, the HIPAA impacts all U.S. healthcare providers and health plans, and serves to specifically protect health-related information.
+1.7.2.
+The Health Insurance Portability and Accountability Act (HIPAA).
+The Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule was implemented in the DoD effective April 14, 2003.
+While similar to the Privacy Act of 1974, the HIPAA impacts all U.S. healthcare providers and health plans and serves to specifically protect health-related information.
 The rule provides rights for patients and puts restrictions on providers and health plans concerning the use and disclosure of protected health information.
 Although there is an allowance to disclose information to a military command authority, the HIPAA rule directly impacts how information can flow from military treatment facilities.
-The rule strengthens the strong set of patient privacy policies already in place within the Military Health System.

-To allow for the release of information relating to medical, dental and/or health issues, a constituent must complete and sign the DD Form 2870, Authorization for Disclosure of Medical or Dental Information, dated December 2003.
+The rule strengthens the strong set of patient privacy policies that were already in place within the Military Health System.
+To allow for the release of information relating to medical, dental and/or health issues, a constituent must complete and sign the DD Form 2870, Authorization for Disclosure of Medical or Dental Information.

-The Freedom of Information Act (FOIA)

-Air Force policy is to conduct its activities in as open a manner as possible and to provide the public with a maximum amount of accurate and timely information concerning its activities, consistent with the legitimate public and private interests of the American people.
+1.7.3.
+The Freedom of Information Act (FOIA).
+Department of the Air Force policy is to conduct its activities in as open a manner as possible and to provide the public with a maximum amount of accurate and timely information concerning its activities, consistent with the legitimate public and private interests of the American people.